arbitrary-berry/python-p3-mock-challenge-national-parks/README.md

 #### Visitors

 - `Visitor trips(self)`
-  - Returns a list of all trips for that visitor
+ X- Returns a list of all trips for that visitor
-  - The list of trips must contain type `Trip`
+ X- The list of trips must contain type `Trip`
 - `Visitor national_parks(self)`
   - Returns a **unique** list of all parks which that visitor has visited.
   - The list of national parks must contain type `NationalPark`